onlinehub0808/-smart-contract-best-practices/README.md

 ### Use `assert()` and `require()` properly

-In Solidity 0.4.10 `assert()` and `require()` were introduced. `require(condition)` is meant to be used for input validation, which should be done on any user input, and throws if condition is false. `assert(condition)` also throws if condition is false but should be used only for invariants: internal errors or to check if your contract has reached an invalid state.
+In Solidity 0.4.10 `assert()` and `require()` were introduced. `require(condition)` is meant to be used for input validation, which should be done on any user input, and reverts if condition is false. `assert(condition)` also reverts if condition is false but should be used only for invariants: internal errors or to check if your contract has reached an invalid state.
 Following this paradigm allows formal analysis tools to verify that the invalid opcode can never be reached: meaning no invariants in the code are violated and that the code is formally verified.

 <a name="beware-rounding-with-integer-division"></a>

 ### Beware rounding with integer division

-All integer divison rounds down to the nearest integer.
+All integer division rounds down to the nearest integer.
 If you need more precision, consider using a multiplier, or store both the numerator and denominator.

 (In the future, Solidity will have a fixed-point type, which will make this easier.)